matiasconsiglio/project-4/README.md

     - Message shown in case the username or password is incorrect.
     - Navbar and footer keeps the style of the welcome page.
     - Link that allows you to go to the register page in case you don't have an account created.
-    - Message for successfull login.
+    - Message for successful login.

 ![Login](/assets/readme-images/login.png)